dk/Net-Eboks/README.md

 running on server localhost, port 8110.
 Username and password are your CPR# and eBoks mobile password.

-3) Optionally, if you want to forward the mails, you choose from numerous programs that can forward mails from a POP3 server to another mail account [(list of examples)](https://blogs.technet.microsoft.com/brucecowper/2005/03/18/pop-connectors-pullers-for-exchange/).
+3) Optionally, if you want to forward the mails, you can choose from numerous programs that can forward mails from a POP3 server to another mail account [(list of examples)](https://blogs.technet.microsoft.com/brucecowper/2005/03/18/pop-connectors-pullers-for-exchange/).